David Fincher's "Mank" ably gets "Citizen Kane" — and also Hollywood's dark heart

 Starring Gary Oldman, Amanda Seyfried, Lily Collins, Arliss Howard, Charles Dance, Sam Troughton, Tom Pelphrey, Ferdinand Kingsley, Tuppence Middleton, Tom Burke, Joseph Cross, Jamie McShane, Toby Leonard Moore, and Monika Gossmann.
 Written by Jack Fincher.
 Directed by David Fincher.
 Opens Friday in select theatres, streams as of Dec.
 4 on Netflix.
 132 minutes.
 PG

 Fincher seeks to expose Tinseltown myths even as he celebrates them.
 The most basic of these is the notion that grand artistic endeavours spring fully formed from the brow of a creative genius.
-The initial impulse may arrive that way but it requires a lot of sweat to bring it to the screen.
+The initial impulse may arrive that way, but it requires a lot of sweat to bring it to the screen.

-The sozzled screenwriter also befriends Hearst's decades-younger girlfriend, Marion (Amanda Seyfried), but the relationship between the scribe and showgirl is one of mutual support and zero sex.
-The pairing we see surprisingly little of, given the film's topic, is that of Mank and Welles.
-Speculation about who wrote what for "Kane" will continue to rage, although Fincher and his late father clearly side with the "Mankiewicz did it" school of thought.
+Speculation about who wrote what for “Kane” will continue to bubble, although Fincher and his late father clearly side with the “Mankiewicz did it” school of thought.

 “Mank” is an intense and sometimes hermitic affair, much like “Citizen Kane” itself.
 The difference is that Fincher and Oldman breathe life into a captivating flesh-and-blood figure while the title totem of “Kane” remains largely a creature of furious imagination, frozen in time and space.